Findomain/Findomain/README.md

 7. Make a search of subdomains with all the APIs and resolve the IP address of subdomains (if possible), exporting the data to a CSV file:

 `findomain -t example.com -i -a -o csv`

-# Features

-* Discover subdomains without brute-force, it tool uses Certificate Transparency Logs.
-* Discover subdomains with or without IP address according to user arguments.
-* Read target from user argument (-t).
-* Read a list of targets from file and discover their subdomains with or without IP and also write to output files per-domain if specified by the user, recursively.
-* Write output to TXT file.
-* Write output to CSV file.
-* Write output to JSON file.
-* Cross platform support: Linux, Windows, MacOS.
-* Optional multiple API support.

 # Issues and requests